Skip to main content

 Most of the points treated were in F territory (n=50) with the areas of the hypothalamus, thalamus (n=5), sound line mainly and limbic structures.

-The points found in D territory according to the areas of Dr. Paul Nogier are 17, of which a majority are for point O' (n=12).
+The points found in D territory according to the areas of Dr Paul Nogier are 17 of which a majority for point O’ (n=12).

 The two figures below illustrate the location of the 116 points treated on a left ear, without considering therapeutic reality.
 All the points treated on the right ears were modeled on the symmetrical points on the 3D left ear to facilitate data analysis.
 This approach is supported by Frangos’ research, which showed bilateral activation of brainstem structures during unilateral electrical stimulation of the auriculotherapy point in functional MRI (17).